-We are a specialist UK mortgage loan provider, established in 1974 and have successfully operated throughout our 41 year history.
+We are a specialist UK mortgage loan provider, established in 1974 and have successfully operated throughout our 42 year history.
 We focus on low loan to value lending and offer retail and commercial purpose mortgage loans to niche market segments underserved by mainstream lenders.
-Our loans include secured first and second lien loans, of which 80.0% are secured by residential properties, with the balance secured by commercial and semicommercial properties, all within the United Kingdom.
+Our loans include secured first and second lien loans, of which 79.9% are secured by residential properties, with the balance secured by commercial and semi-commercial properties, all within the United Kingdom.
 We specialize in offering individually underwritten loans to niche market segments, thereby minimizing competition from retail ("high street") banks and other lenders.
 We offer our loans through a number of different brands and distribute them through brokers across the United Kingdom (which we refer to as the "broker network"), professional firms and auction houses and, with respect to repeat business, through our sales team.
 We originate and service all our mortgage loans directly.

-As of December 31, 2015, 35.1% of our loan portfolio was classified as retail purpose, 60.7% of our loan portfolio was classified as commercial purpose and 4.2% of our loan portfolio was classified as development funding, calculated by value.
-We classify mortgages as "retail purpose" where the borrower resides in the property (or in at least 40% of the property) securing the loan and which include loans for purchasing a new home, making home improvements, debt consolidation and large personal purchases.
+As of March 31, 2016, 34.0% of our loan portfolio was classified as retail purpose, 62.0% of our loan portfolio was classified as commercial purpose and 4.0% of our loan portfolio was classified as development funding, calculated by value.
+We classify mortgages as "retail purpose" where the borrower resides in the property (or in at least 40% of the property) securing the loan or the loan is a consumer buy to let, and which include loans for purchasing a new home, making home improvements, debt consolidation, large personal purchases and unintentionally acquired buy to let properties.
 Retail purpose loans include loans that are regulated by the Financial Conduct Authority (the "FCA") or, prior to March 31, 2014, the Office of Fair Trading ("OFT") after which date responsibility for consumer credit regulation transferred from the OFT to the FCA.
 We classify mortgages as "commercial purpose" where the borrower does not reside in the property (or resides in less than 40% of the property) securing the loan and which include loans for investing in property, including in order to lease that property ("buy-to-let"), raising capital against a property, including for general business use, or to renovate a property, or to bridge a transaction.
 Commercial purpose loans are unregulated.
 Our classification of a mortgage as either retail or commercial purpose is unrelated to the collateral securing it.

 Our underwriting process consists of a detailed and individualized credit and affordability assessment, as well as a security assessment which includes an independent valuation, which we believe provides us with a thorough understanding of each loan application.
-In the underwriting process, we primarily focus on affordability, being the ability of the loan applicant to make loan payments in line with agreed terms ("affordability"), and security, being the adequacy of the property which will serve as security for the loan ("security").
-To ensure strict compliance with our underwriting guidelines, we have in place mandate and authorization controls, a staff training and competency program and comprehensive quality assurance sampling procedures.
+In the underwriting process, we primarily focus on affordability, being the ability of the loan applicant to make loan payments with in line agreed terms ("affordability"), and security, being the adequacy of the property which will serve as security for the loan ("security").
+To ensure strict compliance with our underwriting guidelines, we have in place mandate and authorization controls, a staff training and competency and program comprehensive quality sampling assurance procedures.